muellermichel/Hybrid-Fortran/README.md

 2. Evaluate the required code changes as well as the performance of the approach and choose what gets you there the closest.

 3. Spend somewhere between 10%-30% of your time budget on a preprocessor and/or framework that automates as much of the required code changes as possible.
-Your user code should look as closely as possible to the original CPU optimized code, in order to decrease subsequent portation time and to keep the CPU version at the same performance.
+Your user code should resemble as closely as possible the original CPU optimized code, in order to decrease subsequent portation time and to keep the CPU version at the same performance.

 4. Port your codebase according to the syntax devised in (3).